awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 When you create a read replica, you first specify an existing DB instance as the source\.
 Then Amazon RDS takes a snapshot of the source instance and creates a read\-only instance from the snapshot\.
 Amazon RDS then uses the asynchronous replication method for the DB engine to update the read replica whenever there is a change to the primary DB instance\.
 The read replica operates as a DB instance that allows only read\-only connections\.
 Applications connect to a read replica the same way they do to any DB instance\.
 Amazon RDS replicates all databases in the source DB instance\.

 **Note**
 The Oracle DB engine supports replica databases in mounted mode\.
 A mounted replica doesn't accept user connections and so can't serve a read\-only workload\.
 The primary use for mounted replicas is cross\-Region disaster recovery\.
-For more information, see [Working with Oracle replicas for Amazon RDS](oracle-read-replicas.md)\.
+For more information, see [Working with read replicas for Amazon RDS for Oracle](oracle-read-replicas.md)\.

 In some cases, a read replica resides in a different AWS Region from its primary DB instance\.
 In these cases, Amazon RDS sets up a secure communications channel between the primary DB instance and the read replica\.
 Amazon RDS establishes any AWS security configurations needed to enable the secure channel, such as adding security group entries\.
 For more information about cross\-Region read replicas, see [Creating a read replica in a different AWS Region](#USER_ReadRepl.XRgn)\.